RafaelCavazza/Xrm.Crm.WebApi/README.md

 ## Delete

-To delete a 'Entity' you only need to provide the logical name, id or alternate key
+To delete a entity you only need to provide the logical name, id or alternate key

 ```c#
     Entity contact = new Entity("contact", new Guid("00000000-0000-0000-0000-000000000000"));